maybeanns/Property-Analysis-Web-Scraping-and-Data-Analytics/README.md

 # Property Analysis
+...
+You can download the dataset from https://www.kaggle.com/datasets/annsk7/zameen-com-islamabad-property-dataset-2024/data

 It provides a comprehensive view of the Islamabad property market, allowing for insights into pricing trends, property distributions, and market dynamics.
 ## Pros